 - As with all data storage, back up regularly!

-- Do not think of a RAID-5 as a data recovery solution (it's really only a scheme to increase data availability).
+- Do not think of a RAID-5 as a data backup solution (it's really only a scheme to increase data availability).

 - Never continue remedial actions after it becomes known that more than one disk drive has a fault; if this is the case you must seek professional data recovery help (call MicroCom right away).